|

 Islam

 Sources differ on the percentage of the Indian community of South Africa who are Muslims.
-It seems roughly 60% of South African Indians are Muslim.
-One or more sources put the number as high as 80%.
+The picture I got from sources available made it seem that roughly 60% of South African Indians are Muslim.
+One or more sources even put the number as high as 80%.
 Islam is visible and generally associated with the Indians in the popular mind.
 The Cape Malay, though, are also generally Muslims, while uniquely Malay.

 Muslims Segments